netscaler/netscaler-k8s-ingress-controller/docs/canary/canary.md

-# Deploy Citrix ADC-Integrated Canary Deployment Solution (**Beta**)
+# Deploy Citrix ADC-Integrated Canary Deployment Solution

->**IMPORTANT**
->This is the beta version of the solution which is still undergoing final testing before its official release.

 Canary release is a technique to reduce the risk of introducing a new software version in production by first rolling out the change to a small subset of users.
 After user validation, the application is rolled out to the larger set of users.
-Citrix ADC-Integrated Canary Deployment Solution stitches together all components of continuous delivery (CD) and makes canary deployment easier for the application developers.
+Citrix ADC-Integrated Canary Deployment solution stitches together all components of continuous delivery (CD) and makes canary deployment easier for the application developers.
 This solution uses [Spinnaker](https://www.spinnaker.io/) as the continuous delivery platform and [Kayenta](https://github.com/spinnaker/kayenta) as the Spinnaker plug-in for canary analysis.
 Kayenta is an open-source canary analysis service that fetches user-configured metrics from their sources, runs statistical tests, and provides an aggregate score for the canary.
 The score from statistical tests and counters along with the success criteria is used to promote or fail the canary.

 Citrix ADC comes with a rich application-centric configuration module and provides complete visibility to application traffic and health of application instances.
 The capabilities of Citrix ADC to generate accurate performance statistics can be leveraged for Canary analysis to take better decisions about the Canary deployment.
 In this solution, Citrix ADC is integrated with the Spinnaker platform and acts as a source for providing accurate metrics for analyzing Canary deployment using Kayenta.